MooseandSquvirrel/blog_1_selenium_form/README.md

 ## Getting Started

-This tutorial is meant for folks who have a general understanding of how to navigate the terminal, and those who also understand the basics of modern OOP langauges like Python.
+This tutorial is meant for folks who have a general understanding of how to navigate the terminal, and those who also understand the basics of modern OOP languages like Python.
 Both of these only take a week or two to get comfortable enough with to begin your Selenium automation journey.
 So if you don't know them yet don't fret!
-Links are provided to other Medium articles in my blog on good suggestions of where to begin studying those topics.
-That way you can return and automate boring or tedious tasks with Selenium!
+Links are actually provided to other Medium articles in my blog that have great suggestions of where to begin studying those topics.
+That way you can return here and automate boring or tedious tasks with Selenium!

-But seriously, the article, way more informative and comprehensive than what below steps will be.
+For those of you who are ready now, the article is way more informative and comprehensive than what below steps will be.
 Because it's a tutorial walk-thru.
 <br/>
 <br/>
-Sooo... -> <a href="https://medium.com/@andygardnerucla/automate-your-work-with-selenium-2578d5bf61a8">Not the Article.</a>
+Sooo... -> <a href="https://medium.com/@andygardnerucla/automate-your-work-with-selenium-2578d5bf61a8">Not the Article</a>
    :)
 <br/>

 NOTE: This tutorial utilizes an actual company's form as an example.
 As stated in the blog, **Please don't